freenas/freenas-docs/userguide/contribute.rst

 Translation pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The FreeNAS® project automatically tests pull requests for compatibility.
+The FreeNAS :sup:`®` project automatically tests pull requests for
-If there any issues with a pull request, either the automated system
+compatibility.
+If there any issues with a pull request, either the
-will update the request or a FreeNAS® team member will leave a message
+automated system will update the request or a FreeNAS :sup:`®` team
-in the comment section of the request.
+member will leave a message in the comment section of the request.

-All assistance with translations helps to benefit the FreeNAS® community.
+All assistance with translations helps to benefit the FreeNAS :sup:`®`
+community.
 Thank you!